-INDICATOR र INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND HOW IT INFORMS THESE OUTCOMES RELEVANT DISTRICT PLAN OUTCOMES An environment that is appreciated protected and sustained for future generations.
+INDICATO R INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND HOW IT INFORMS THESE OUTCOMES RELEVANT DISTRICT PLAN OUTCOMES An environment that is appreciated protected and sustained for future generations.
 Safe and secure communities.
 A lifetime of good health and wellbeing.
 Development in Hawke's Bay is sensitive to the need to protect and promote Environmental wellbeing.
 Proposed Hastings District Plan (2015) (As amended by decisions) Section 2.3.2.2 (The Role of the District Plan in Delivering the Vision):the resources of the District that support land based primary production need to be carefully managed to ensure that they remain available for future generationsthe versatile soils of the Heretaunga Plains should be protected from unnecessary development and that future urban growth should be provided for within the existing boundaries of the urban environment.
-This will require more intensive use of the existing residentic areas.
-Section 2.4.2 Anticipated Outcomes (Urban Strategy): UDA02 Increased intensification of the existing urban environments, while maintaining acceptable levels of residential amenity.
-UDA04 Urban development that avoids, remedies or mitigates adverse environmental effects and avoids the loss of valuable finite soil resources on the Heretaunga Plains in line with the Heretaunga Plains Urban Development Strategy.
-Section 2.8.3 Anticipated Outcomes (Rural Resource Strategy): RRSA01 The continued availability, development and utilisation of the life supporting capacity of the Hastings District's soil resources for a range of activities SD1 Building Consents for New Dwellings Pressure ides a good indication of demand for residential development and can (nowing where development pressure is occurring enables better strategic re compact urban form.
+This will require more intensive use of the existing residential areas.
+Section 2.4.2 Anticipated Outcomes (Urban Strategy): • UDA02 Increased intensification of the existing urban environments, while maintaining acceptable levels of residential amenity. • UDA04 Urban development that avoids, remedies or mitigates adverse environmental effects and avoids the loss of valuable finite soil resources on the Heretaunga Plains in line with the Heretaunga Plains Urban Development Strategy.
+Section 2.8.3 Anticipated Outcomes (Rural Resource Strategy): • RRSA01 The continued availability, development and utilisation of the life supporting capacity of the Hastings District's soil resources for a range of activities SD1 Building Consents for New Dwellings Pressure ides a good indication of demand for residential development and can knowing where development pressure is occurring enables better strategic re compact urban form.
 SD2 Infill Subdivision in the Residential Zones Pressure t encroaching on currently undeveloped land.
 The higher the rate of infill District's land resource, as well as enabling efficient provision of services

-INDICATO R INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND HOW IT INFORMS THESE OUTCOMES RELEVANT DISTRICT PLAN OUTCOMES SD3 Plan Change Requests for Rezoning from Rural to Urban Pressure for future generations.
-Together with understanding pop y impact on the potential of the District's land and soil resources to provide ulation dynamics and projections for the District, an understanding of is occurring, can assist with long term planning for sustainable urban
+INDICATO R INDICATOR TYPE RELEVANT COMMUNITY OUTCOMES AND HOW RELEVANT DISTRICT PLAN OUTCOMES IT INFORMS THESE OUTCOMES SD3 Plan Change Requests for Rezoning from Rural to Urban Pressure Rezoning of rural land for urban development can directly impact on the potential of the District's land and soil resources to provide for future generations.
+Together with understanding population dynamics and projections for the District, an understanding of demand and pressure for urban rezoning and where this is occurring, can assist with long term planning for sustainable urban development.